The first sight of the Taj Mahal was a really magical experience.Mrs Sally-Ann Hart

 Taking a train journey in India is one of the country's most evocative experiences.
 Explore Rajasthan on board the Palace on Wheels, visit the fascinating ruins of Hampi on a journey aboard the Golden Chariot or choose from a number of itineraries on the Deccan Odyssey.

-See India come alive in this image and video gallery, showing off some of the best areas that you can visit and explore.
+See India come alive in this image gallery, showing off some of the best areas that you can visit and explore.